BD2KGenomics/toil-scripts/src/toil_scripts/bwa_alignment/README.md

     1. Toil         pip install toil
     2. S3AM         pip install --pre s3am (optional, needed for uploading output to S3)

+## Installation

+Toil-scripts is now pip installable! `pip install toil-scripts` for a toil-stable version or `pip install --pre toil-scripts` for cutting edge development version.
+CGCloud users should see the exception section below.

+To decrease the chance of versioning conflicts, install toil-scripts into a virtualenv:

+- `virtualenv ~/toil-scripts`
+- `source ~/toil-scripts/bin/activate`
+- `pip install toil`, but see next paragraph
+- `pip install toil-scripts`

+If there is an existing, system-wide installation of Toil, as is the case when using CGCloud, the `pip install toil` step should be skipped and virtualenv should be invoked with `--system-site-packages`.
+That way the existing Toil installation will be available inside the virtualenv.

+The reason that Toil isn't installed automatically as a dependency of toil-scripts is to give users the opportunity to customize the Toil installation by adding optional extras, e.g. via `pip install toil[aws,mesos]`.

 ## Inputs

 The BWA pipeline requires input files in order to run.
 The only required input, aside from the sample(s), is a